-Certain information about the Company's operations for the years ended December 31, 2022, 2021 and 2020 follows.
+Certain information about the Company's operations for the years ended December 31, 2024, 2023 and 2022 follows.

-/ Dependence on Purchasers and Operators
+Dependence on Purchasers and Operators

-The following is a summary of a partial list of purchasers / operators (listed by percent of total oil and natural gas sales) from oil and natural gas produced by the Company for the three-year period ended December 31, 2022:
+The following is a summary of a partial list of purchasers / operators (listed by percent of total oil and natural gas sales) from oil and natural gas produced by the Company for the three-year period ended December 31, 2024.
+The Company made sales of oil and natural gas to approximately 81 different purchasers / operators during 2024.